 (a) each reference to the Court in that section were a reference to the industrial magistrate’s court; and

-(b) “or the Presiding Judge” in section 88(4) were deleted.
+(b) “or the presiding judge” in section 88(4) were deleted.

 (5) When exercising prosecution jurisdiction an industrial magistrate’s court constitutes a court of summary jurisdiction.